Hirevue: Artificial Intelligence + Hiring

 Myth: AI decides who gets the job.

-Fact: Although AI in recruiting may play an important role in evaluating candidates, humans make the final hiring decision.
+Fact: Although AI may play an important role in evaluating candidates, humans make the final hiring decision.
 Our algorithms are built to bolster human decision-making in a structured and consistent way that combats human biases.

 Myth: AI replaces a face-to-face interview.

-Fact:AI-assisted recorded interviews occur rather early in the hiring funnel–at what is typically the resume review or phone screen part of the process.
-Face-to-face interviews come later.
+Fact: AI-assisted recorded interviews occur rather early in the hiring funnel–at what is typically the resume review or phone screen part of the process.
+An AI interview gives all candidates a fair chance to move onto face-to-face interviews, which come later in the process.

 Myth: AI is a black box and we don’t know what it’s doing.